top of page

 Anti-Black racism has permeated all aspects of life, such as: housing, education, healthcare, policing, child care, employment, and food access.
 These shared struggles underscore the importance of Black unity in dismantling these systemic barriers.
 Said another way, ‘Racism and economic exploitation have been the intertwined axes of power that have historically underdeveloped Black America’ (Manning Marable, 1983).

-The current political reality demands a critical response: a united and strategic front against the forces of oppression – the “white supremacist capitalist hetero-patriarchy" as coined by bell hooks; these interconnected systems of harm and violence imposed upon us are deeply interconnected these are not isolated systems; thus our response(s) and actions to defeat these systems can not be isolated.
+The current political reality demands a critical response: a united and strategic front against the forces of oppression – the “white supremacist capitalist hetero-patriarchy" as coined by bell hooks; these interconnected systems of harm and violence imposed upon us are deeply interconnected and are not isolated systems; thus our response(s) and actions to defeat these systems can not be isolated.
 We must know and access our strengths, identify our enemies, know where our collective interests lie, and resist isolation.
 The way to overcome isolation is unity, solidarity, and cooperation.
 We implement these practices through sincere engagement and trust, coordination, communication, and aligning of our efforts, which are best facilitated through trusted convenings where we can work toward collective objectives and shared missions.

 Past harms wouldn't define this front but instead shared values, purpose, and commitment to Black people and our collective self-determination.
-We are not calling for unprincipled engagement or idealism; there are instances when divisions can not be reconciled, or trust restored.
-For example, misogynoir, transphobia, or class antagonisms will not be ignored or accepted as this excludes Black people who are non-male, trans, or poor.
+We are not calling for unprincipled engagement or idealism; there are instances when divisions can not be reconciled or trust restored.
+For example, misogyny, transphobia, or class antagonisms will not be ignored or accepted as this excludes Black people who are non-male, trans, or poor.
 A legitimate united front must include ALL Black people in our analysis and strategy.
-Building a united front requires looking beyond individual agendas and instead drawing connections to the agenda -- which is a liberated, self-determined Black people.
+Building a united front requires looking beyond individual agendas and instead drawing connections to the agenda which is a liberated, self-determined Black community.
 Our work may look different in practice and focus, but we share the same mission.
 It is why we’re the most harmed when a pandemic or economic crisis occurs; it is why we have such deplorable health outcomes; it is why we are at the bottom of almost every socioeconomic category in the United States, but first in the categories of imprisonment, homelessness, and debt.

 Though relationships and trust take time, the urgency of the times compels us to prioritize solidarity over division by channeling the spirit of Malcolm X, Ella Baker, Assata Shakur, George Jackson, and many others.
 When we embrace a shared purpose and identify our enemies, a united front will emerge as a powerful force for positive change.